eco32i/tweed/README.md

 =====

 A database to store and analyze the results of oases de novo assembly pipeline.
+Inspired by [oases2csv](https://code.google.com/p/oases-to-csv/wiki/oases2csvwiki).
 The database is built by parsing the following files from the standard ``oases`` output:

    - stats.txt
    - contig-ordering.txt